Aboriginal and Torres Strait Islander cultural appreciation

 Spirituality of Land and Sea

-Land and the sea are fundamental to the wellbeing of Aboriginal and Torres Strait Islander people.
+Land and the sea are fundamental to the wellbeing of First Nations people.
 The land is the core of all spirituality.
-This relationship and the spirit of 'country' are central to the issues that are important to Aboriginal and Torres Strait Islander people today.
-Aboriginal and Torres Strait Islander people take responsibility and care of the land:
+This relationship and the spirit of 'country' are central to the issues that are important to First Nations people today.
+First Nations people take responsibility and care of the land:

 • Land is 'home'